macaed/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+* I like this
+* Type of structures

+1. Edgar
+2. Manuel
+3. Matus
+4. Carballo